The Suffering of the Unrighteous

 5. To provide a witness to Satan and his angels

 (Job 1:9-11; 2:4-5)

 One of Satan's grievances against God is that God intends to raise man from a place a little lower than the angels (Psa.
 8:5) to a place where he can judge angels (1 Cor.
 6:3).
 To understand how Satan feels, you might imagine how much we would resent the prospect of being judged by dogs.
-Thus, Satan is continually arguing that man is a hopelessly inferior being, not worth being promoted, who will inevitably fail and disappoint God.
+Thus, Satan argues that man is a hopelessly inferior being, not worth being promoted, who will inevitably fail and disappoint God.
 He alleged that Job was faithful to God only because God had blessed him and set a hedge of protection about him (Job 1:9-11).
 Later, he maintained that Job was still faithful only because God had spared him from bodily affliction (Job 2:4-5).
 Yet despite all the trouble that Satan brought upon him, Job did not fulfill Satan's prediction that when hard-pressed, he would curse God.
 Job's perseverance in righteousness showed Satan that divine grace can change a frail being of sinful flesh into a creature worthy of eternal glory.